tdw46/ComfyUI-Gemini-Custom-API/README.md

 - The file is created automatically when you save an API key
 - **Never share your config.json file or commit it to version control**
 - A `.example` file is provided as a template
+- The UI masks the API key field so it is not displayed in plain text

 ## Troubleshooting